Ryan ten Doeschate: Domestic and franchise career

 ten Doeschate batting for Essex in 2018.

 In 2003, Graham Gooch was on tour with Essex in South Africa and saw ten Doeschate play in a match against a Western Province second XI.
 Against Essex, he first excelled with the ball in a four-day game before impressing with the bat in a one-day match.
 Gooch's friend Peter Kirsten, one of the Western Province coaches, mentioned ten Doeschate's EU citizenship that would make him eligible to play in England.

 In 2008, ten Doeschate became one of the cornerstones of a strong Essex team and enjoyed success with them, winning the Friends Provident Trophy and Pro40 Division 2.
 During a Clydesdale Bank 40 match against the Derbyshire Falcons, ten Doeschate scored 109 not out in 2010.
 He led the batting averages for Essex in the Friends Provident t20, scoring 296 runs in six matches at an average of 59.20.

 In 2010, he signed with Tasmania for the Twenty20 Big Bash League.
 In January 2011, ten Doeschate was signed by Kolkata Knight Riders in the Indian Premier League 2011 Auction, becoming the first Associate player to win an IPL contract.

 In 2016 he was appointed captain of Essex in the County Championship.
-In his first season as captain, he led the side to promotion to the first division.
+In his first season as captain, he led the team to promotion to the first division.
 The following season Essex won the Championship.
 In January 2020, he stepped down as the captain of Essex after leading the club for four straight seasons.

 In 2015, he was signed by Dhaka Dynamites for the 2015–16 Bangladesh Premier League.